BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 - The 6 branch variants are conditional jumps, that depend on a test on two registers.

-- ALU operations can be of the form `register OP register -> register` or `register OP immediate -> register`
+- ALU operations can be of the form `register <- register OP register` or `register <- register OP immediate`

 - Then we have load and store, that can operate on bytes, on 16 bit values (called half-words) or 32 bit values